lowRISC/sonata-software/doc/getting-started.md

 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
 ```

-For more indepth instructions, follow the guide on [the zero to nix site](https://zero-to-nix.com/start/install).
+For more in-depth instructions, follow the guide on [the zero to nix site](https://zero-to-nix.com/start/install).

-*If you've downloaded nix through another method, make sure the experimental features ["flakes"](https://nixos.wiki/wiki/Flakes) and ["nix-command"](https://nixos.wiki/wiki/Nix_command) are enabled.*
+*If you've downloaded Nix through another method, make sure the experimental features ["flakes"](https://nixos.wiki/wiki/Flakes) and ["nix-command"](https://nixos.wiki/wiki/Nix_command) are enabled.*

 *To use Nix from the terminal you'll need to open up a new terminal for it to be added to your path.*

 ### Setup Cache

-To make use of the lowRISC cache so you don't have to rebuild binaries yourself, you'll need to make sure you're a trusted user.
+To make use of the lowRISC Nix cache, so you don't have to rebuild binaries yourself, you'll need to make sure you're a trusted user.
 To do this, you will need to add your user to the trusted users in `/etc/nix/nix.conf`, e.g. `trusted-users = root username`. *You can also add all users from a certain group instead of a single user by using an `@` symbol before the group name, e.g. `@sudo` or `@wheel`.*

 > ℹ️ For Ubuntu users (including WSL users), this means adding this line to the `/etc/nix/nix.conf`:
 > ```
 > trusted-users = root @sudo
 > ```
 >
 > You'll need to restart the nix-daemon afterwards for the change to be picked up.
 > ```sh
 > sudo systemctl restart nix-daemon
 > ```

-> ℹ️ For OSX users, this means adding this line to the `/etc/nix/nix.conf`:
+> ℹ️ For macOS users, this means adding this line to the `/etc/nix/nix.conf`:
 > ```
 > trusted-users = root @admin
 > ```
 >
 > You then need to restart your Mac for the changes to take effect.

 ## Enter the CHERIoT development environment

 Running the following will put you in a shell environment with all the applications needed to build the CHERIoT RTOS.